jundalisay/sp/content/en/research/sarkar/mahabharata/01b-vargas.md

 Pain is finally removed only by obtaining moks’a.

-“Varga” means “class” there are four classes.*
+“Varga” means “class” there are 4 classes.*

 1. Physical
 2. Physico-psychic